 Boxing has come a long way since Rocky Balboa entered the ring.
-The newest trend in the sport, called fitness boxing, involves throwing punches at a heavy bag, at padded targets, or in the air for a fun, effective mind-body workout—without risk of head trauma.
+The newest trend in the sport, called fitness boxing, involves throwing punches at a bag or in the air for a fun mind-body workout—without risk of head trauma.

-“Boxing workouts are a combination of bodyweight exercises, speed training, and muscle memory that require you to think quickly about your next move and react instantly,” says Steve Halloran, a co-founder of RockBox Fitness and former amateur boxer.
+“Boxing workouts are a combination of bodyweight exercises, speed training, and muscle memory that require you to think quickly about your next move,” says Steve Halloran, a co-founder of RockBox Fitness.
 “Unlike other forms of exercising that isolate specific parts of the body, boxing engages the entire body, focusing on muscle movement and memory.”

 Classes usually involve following an instructor through a series of boxing moves choreographed to upbeat music, similar to your favorite aerobics class.
 You’ll do sweeping punches (crosses, hooks, and uppercuts); smaller punches (jabs); squats (ducks); and short, quick steps forward and back.

 It’s a fantastic way to stay fit at any age, but it may be especially beneficial as you get older.
 Here’s why.

 As you age, your fine motor skills decline.
 That means your hands may not be able to perform tasks with the same accuracy and speed as when you were younger.
 This happens due to age-related changes in the structure, function, and biochemistry of the brain, according to a review of recent studies.

 Aerobic exercise of any kind is associated with improvement in certain brain functions, but boxing in particular is known for improving hand-eye coordination, Halloran says.